Ted Nugent: Early life

-Nugent was born the third of four siblings in Redford, Michigan, and raised in Detroit, the son of Marion Dorothy (née Johnson) and Warren Henry Nugent.
-He attended William Fremd High School in Palatine, Illinois, as a freshman in 1963–1964, then transferred to St. Viator High School in Arlington Heights, Illinois.
+Nugent was born in 1948 in Detroit, Michigan, the second of four children born to Marion Dorothy (née Johnson) and Warren Henry Nugent.
 His maternal grandparents were Swedish.
+He grew up in Redford, Michigan.
+In 1965, Warren was transferred to the Chicago, Illinois area, where Ted attended St. Viator High School in Arlington Heights.

 Draft status

 Nugent grew up in a military family; his father was a career army sergeant.
 Nugent himself never served in the military, although he came of age during the height of the Vietnam War.
-In two 1977 and 1990 interviews with High Times magazine and the Detroit Free Press, Nugent claimed he deliberately failed his draft physical by eating nothing but junk food for days beforehand and defecating and urinating in his pants.
+In 1977 and 1990 interviews with High Times magazine and the Detroit Free Press, Nugent claimed he deliberately failed his draft physical by eating nothing but junk food for days beforehand, and urinating and defecating in the same pair of pants for one week.

-Nugent denied his defecation story in a 2018 appearance on The Joe Rogan Experience; he asserted that he invented the story for his and his band's amusement, as he claimed news sources at the time often published inaccurate information on his band.
-He also claimed that he was in fact eligible for military service and passed a draft physical in 1969 while he was attending Oakland Community College.
-Nugent affirmed that his 4-F rating on Wikipedia was "made up".
-On The Joe Rogan Experience, Nugent further claimed that he told the excrement story to the High Times just to have fun with its "dirtbag" and "hippie" writers in 1977 because he was "hardcore anti-drug"; however, in 1990 he again detailed his experiences "living inside pants caked with his own excrement" for one week to avoid the draft in an extensive 1990 interview with the Detroit Free Press after the formation of Damn Yankees.
-He further stated on The Joe Rogan Experience that in 1969 he passed his draft physical "with flying colors".
+Nugent denied this story in a 2018 appearance on The Joe Rogan Experience, claiming that he invented the story for his and his band's amusement, because news sources at the time often published inaccurate information about them, and that he wanted to mess with the "dirtbag" and "hippie" writers of High Times (a marijuana-themed magazine), because he was "hardcore anti-drug".
+He further asserted to Rogan that in 1969 he passed his draft physical "with flying colors", and denied that he was given a 4-F draft classification.

-Nugent's Selective Service classification record (Selective Service No. 11-101-48-1792) shows he initially qualified for and took student deferments.
-When he was no longer enrolled in community college, he received a draft rating of I-A, until he failed his draft physical on August 28, 1969.
+Nugent's claims to Rogan are contradicted by his Selective Service record.
+According to these records, he was given student deferments while attending Oakland Community College, and upon leaving the school received a draft rating of I-A, before failing his draft physical on August 28, 1969.
 After that physical, he was rated 1-Y ("registrant qualified for service only in time of war or national emergency") until that classification was abolished in 1971.
-He was subsequently reclassified 4-F, indicating ineligibility for military service under established physical, mental, or moral standards.
-The 1-Y and 4-F classifications were usually reserved for those with significant medical or mental issues.
+He was subsequently reclassified 4-F, indicating ineligibility for military service due to not meeting physical, mental, or moral standards.

-Nugent told the Detroit Free Press in 1990 that if he had gone to South Vietnam, he would probably have either been killed or would have killed "everybody" including "all the hippies in the foxholes" with friendly fire.

 Musical career

+Nugent's influences include Chuck Berry, Bo Diddley, and Little Richard.